 Students shape the life of the College of Law through their involvement in a wide range of service organizations and social clubs.
 Extremely active groups include the Asian Pacific American Law Students Association, Black Law Students Association, Jewish Law Students Association, Hispanic Law Student Association, Lambda, Student Bar Association, Florida Association for Women Lawyers, National Association for Public Interest Law, International Law Society, Native American Law Students Association, and a variety of practice specialty and sports clubs.
 Students also guide chapters of national legal fraternities, participate with lawyers and judges in the Inns of Court, and serve on faculty committees.

 Our NSU Law Career Development Office assists students and alumni with career counseling and the employment process.
-In addition to facilitating on-campus interviews and résumé distributions, the director coordinates career-option seminars and interviewing workshops.
-The office also sponsors skill courses and assists students in finding pro bono experiences with law firms and legal agencies throughout the country.
+In addition to facilitating on-campus interviews and résumé distributions, the office coordinates career-option seminars and interviewing workshops.